 Some post offices still extend their hours on Tax Day, but many others do not.
 In the cases that they do, it’s unlikely to be midnight, as was standard in the bad old days of stamp licking.

-If you live in an outpost without reliable broadband Internet, or if you just don’t trust something you didn’t fold and put in an envelope, consider the following tips.
+If you live in an outpost without reliable broadband Internet or don’t trust something you didn’t fold and put in an envelope, consider the following tips.
 They could save you a bunch of headaches when you drive to the post office to mail your taxes.

 - Pay attention to collection hours.
 Collection hours aren’t always the same as closing hours and could affect your tax-filing postmark deadline.
 Just because a post office is open late doesn’t mean it’s still collecting mail for that day.